 Achalasia can be difficult to diagnose because it has symptoms similar to other digestive disorders.
-Mayo Clinic has radiologists and esophagus specialists experienced in recognizing achalasia.
+Radiologists and esophageal disease specialists at Mayo Clinic have experience recognizing achalasia.

-- Esophageal manometry.
+- High-resolution esophageal manometry.
 Using a catheter inserted down your esophagus, muscle contractions in your esophagus are measured when you swallow water.
-High-resolution manometry, used at Mayo Clinic, can assess the severity of your achalasia and guide treatment decisions.
+High-resolution manometry — which is available at Mayo Clinic — can assess the severity of your achalasia and guide treatment decisions.

 - Esophagram (barium swallow).
-An X-ray visualizes movement of liquids through the esophagus when you swallow.
+An X-ray visualizes movement of liquids through your esophagus when you swallow.

 - Endoscopy.
 A flexible, narrow tube (endoscope) with a camera is used to view the inside of the esophagus and stomach.